baskerville/plato/doc/MANUAL.md

 Tap and hold the next/previous page icon to go the last/first page.

-Tap the matches count label to bring up the library menu.
+Tap the library label to bring up the library menu.

 # Reader